minorua/Qgis2threejs/docs/source/Exporter.rst

 Window
 ------

-Qgis2threejs exporter window has `Layers` panel on the left side and preview on the right side.
+Qgis2threejs exporter window has `Layers` panel and `Animation` panel on the left side, and preview on the right side.

 .. image:: ./images/exporter1.png

-In this plugin, the word "export settings" means all configuration settings for a 3D scene, which consist of scene settings, camera settings, each layer settings and so on.
+In this plugin, the word "export settings" means all configuration settings for a 3D scene and its viewer application, which consist of settings for scene, camera, every layer to export, animation, widgets on web page and so on.
-You can configure them via `Scene <#scene>`__ menu, `Layers` panel and `Export to Web` dialog.
+You can configure them via `Scene <#scene>`__ menu, `Layers` panel, `Animation` panel, `View` menu and `Export to Web` dialog.

 In the `Layers` panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.
-To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on `Properties` from context menu (right click menu).
+To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on `Properties...` from context menu (right click menu).

-Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the currently open project file if you are working with a project file.
+Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the current QGIS project file if you are working with a QGIS project file.
 When you open the exporter later, the export settings of the project will be restored.

 If you don't want to use preview, uncheck `Preview` checkbox in the lower right corner of the window.
-For example, you might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update,
+You might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update.

 Menu